iabraham/bioe205/lectures/lec03/index.md

 _imaginary coordinate_.
 All complex numbers therefore can be written in a _Cartesian_ form $z = (a, b)$ (often written $z = a+ib$) and as well as a _polar_ form $z = (r, \theta)$.

+\emphasis{**Appendix F** in CSSB has a primer on complex arithmetic which you should peruse if you haven't seen them in a long time.}

 \collaps{**Question:** What is the relationship between $(x, y)$ and $(r, \theta)$?}{**Answer:** Left as an exercise.
 Might help to draw out a diagram and recall some basic trigonometry.}